 In May, 2011, Washington, DC was upgraded to the Silver Level on the League of American Bicyclists’ Bicycle Friendly Communities list.
 A host of recent innovative bicycling projects contributed to the award, and the District Department of Transportation continues to show its commitment to providing bicyclists with the infrastructure necessary to make moving about the city safe and convenient.
 For more information about DDOT’s plans, view the Bicycle Master Plan.

-The largest bikesharing system in the United States, Capital Bikeshare has been offering bicycles as an alternative to other modes of travel in the DC region since its launch in September 2010.
-For a reasonable price, members get access to over 1,400 well-maintained bicycles located at over 165+ stations (by the end of 2011) in the District and Arlington, 24 hours a day—to make all your quick trips around town.
+Capital Bikeshare has been offering bicycles as an alternative to other modes of travel in the DC region since its launch in September 2010.
+For a reasonable price, members get access to over 1,600 well-maintained bicycles located at over 180+ stations in the District, Arlington, Alexandria and Montgomery County, 24 hours a day—to make all your quick trips around town.
 Memberships are available for 24 hours, 3 days, 1 month or 1 year, and once purchased, the first 30 minutes of any ride are free.
 For more details about how the program works, the fee schedule and a map of stations, visit, www.capitalbikeshare.com.